MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 8. Select the Dynamics 365 Guides solution in the list, and then select **Install**.

     ![Solutions Install button)](media/solutions-install-button.PNG "Solutions Install button")

+9. In the Terms of Service dialog box, review the terms, and then select **install** when you're ready.

     > [!NOTE]
-    > The installation process can take up to 20 minutes.
+    > The installation process can take a while and is variable based on the time of day and region.
+If the installation fails, you'll see this message: <br>

 ### Set up user roles for the solution